Dark energy constraints in light of theoretical priors: Data sets and likelihood implementation

 For phenomenological modified gravity models, the only analysis choice made is that we impose the prior bound $\gamma > 0$, or equivalently $\Sigma(z) > \mu(z)/2$ to avoid numerical instabilities in MGCLASS.
 The same prior bound has been used by the DES collaboration \cite{DES:2022ccp} which used MGCAMB.
 All our posteriors are far from this boundary.

 We define the convergence criterion of our MCMC chains as $R - 1 < 0.01$, where $R$ is the Gelman-Rubin convergence criterion computed from the chains after discarding the burn-in.
-This criterion is satisfied by the chains of most of our models, with the only exceptions being the two shift-symmetric models in \cref{sec-shiftsym} (one with a $\Lambda$CDM background and one with a CPL background), for which we stopped at $R - 1 < 0.02$ due to not seeing further improvement with longer chains.
+This criterion is satisfied by the chains of most of our models, with the only exceptions being the two shift-symmetric models in \cref{sec-shiftsym} (one with a $\Lambda$CDM background and one with a CPL background)\togglered{, and the EFTDE run with DESI DR2 BAO shown in \cref{w0wa_comparison_desi}}, for which we stopped at $R - 1 < 0.02$ due to not seeing further improvement with longer chains.

 Finally, our emphasis in this paper is on the qualitative impact of various theoretical priors on the observational posteriors of dynamical DE functions, and not on the precise magnitudes of the constraints on the specific parameters.
 For this reason, we only show the graphical posteriors on parameters in the following sections, and refer the reader to \cref{tab:parameter_constraints} where we have collected the precise constraints on parameters derived from these posteriors.
 We use the GetDist code \cite{Lewis:2019xzd} to plot observational posteriors and derive the parameter constraints in \cref{tab:parameter_constraints}.